a-lurker/a-lurker.github.io/docs/graphing-data.md

 ```

-## Console
-A quick chart of cached data.

-Refer to page /home/cache.

-## AltUI
-AltUI allows for any selected variable to be watched and pushed to:

-- datayours
-- emoncms
-- IFTTT
-- thingspeak

 ## Datamine
-A venerable plugin by @Chris Jackson
+A venerable plugin by @Chris Jackson.
+Deprecated.